2DGD-F0TH/2DGD_F0TH/chapters/006_Advanced_Topics/001_Design_Patterns/002_Creational.md

 ![The UML diagram for a singleton pattern](./images/design_patterns/singleton.svg){width=20%}

-Some singleton implementations may instantiate themselves immediately, which is not always be necessary, in that case a good idea could be implementing the so-called "lazy loading", where the instantiation happens the first time you ask the object for its own instance.
+Some singleton implementations may instantiate themselves immediately, which is not always necessary, in that case a good idea could be implementing what is called "lazy loading", where the instantiation happens the first time you ask the object for its own instance.

 ```{src='design_patterns/singleton' caption='Example of a singleton pattern with lazy loading'}
 ```